MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/ns-fltkernel-_flt_callback_data.md

 Array of context information pointers that a minifilter can use when the Filter Manager's queue is used to pend the I/O operation.

+### -field FilterContext

+Array of context information pointers that a minifilter can use when a queue other than the Filter Manager's queue is used to pend the I/O operation.

 ### -field RequestorMode

 Indicates the execution mode of the process that initiated the I/O operation, either <b>KernelMode</b> or <b>UserMode</b>.

-#### - FilterContext

-Array of context information pointers that a minifilter can use when a queue other than the Filter Manager's queue is used to pend the I/O operation.

 ## -remarks